Max Velocity (Top Speed) in a Short Sprint

 In Conclusion

-At the end of the day, in my mind, with all the stuff and cues I've thrown at you in this blog, technique is best improved with competition in practice to help the athletes to develop the coordination, timing, and rhythm to maximize performance.
+At the end of the day, in my mind, with all the stuff and cues I've thrown at you in this blog, technique is best improved with competition in practice with coaches giving timely input, with the goal being to help the athletes to develop the coordination, timing, and rhythm to maximize performance.